 Sichat Rabbanim, Conversation Among Rabbis, is a unique learning and professional development initiative for rabbis, promoting vital ongoing dialogue between classical Jewish texts and modern life.
-Click here for Sichat Rabbanim Brochure including program details.
+More information about the Sichat Rabbanim program can be found here.

 Sichat Rabbanim Learning Partners

 Rabbi Lizzi Heydemann (2015) catalyzed the founding in 2011 of Mishkan Chicago, IL, where she currently serves as rabbi.
 She graduated with Honors in Religious Studies and Philosophy from Stanford University, and was ordained by the Ziegler School of Rabbinic Studies in Los Angeles in 2010.
 Lizzi was as the first Revson Rabbinic Fellow at IKAR in Los Angeles, an experience from which she drew in creating Mishkan Chicago.
 She has worked with the Jewish Farm School, American Jewish World Service, Hazon, and Avodah, all organizations doing transformational work in the realms of environmental sustainability, local and global human rights.